We help business and IT professionals to maximise value, success and ROI from

 Click here for photos

 November 2022: David Jacobs recorded a podcast with Michael Millward of The Independent Minds on the principles of IT Business Value Maximisation for CxOs, directors and business owners.
-For more information and to listen to the podcast click here
+For more information and to listen to the podcast on Spotify click here

 August 2022: From October 1st 2022 we will donate 2.5% of consultancy fees received from our kind clients to charity.
 We hope in future to extend this scheme so clients may choose which charity, and for us to increase the percentage...